 A study by the EIA found that homes built after 2000 were 30% larger on average but consumed roughly the same amount of energy as older homes.

-Small considerations like reducing drafts from single pane windows or insulated rim joists help newer builds save significantly more energy bills than older homes.
+Minor considerations like reducing drafts from single pane windows or insulated rim joists help newer builds save significantly more energy bills than older homes.

-Contractors and developers can benefit from partnering with energy consultants who guide them and their customers on energy-efficient upgrades and mortgage programs that save their business and their customers the most money.
+Contractors and developers can benefit from partnering with energy consultants who guide them and their customers on energy-efficient upgrades and mortgage programs that save their business and customers the most money.

 As energy prices continue to skyrocket in an uncertain energy environment, the push to go green has never been greater.